Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 quotient = dividend / divisor;
 ```

-As it's now written, the result of the division—an integer—will be converted to `float` form before being stored in quotient.
+As it's now written, the result of the division --- an integer --- will be converted to `float` form before being stored in quotient.
 We probably want dividend and divisor converted to `float` before the division, though, so that we get a more exact answer.
 A cast expression will do the trick:

 ```C
 quotient = (float) dividend / divisor;